gdh1995/vimium-c/README.md

 1.53.1:

 * Link hints: filter out those only having one single clickable child
-* use a better and more compatible way to get a bookmark\'s full path
+* use a better and more compatible way to get a bookmark's full path
 * replace setting item `UILanguage` with simpler `localeEncoding`
 * auto load bookmarks if `tinyMemory` is disabled, so Vomnibar's first complement is faster
 * bug fixes:
-  * fail to get a bookmark\'s full path
+  * fail to get a bookmark's full path
   * fail to decode urls by given character encoding
   * a potential crash in history completer